LeoMurri/PennGrader/README.md

 `max_daily_submissions` : Number representing the total number of submissions allows per test case per day.
 For example, if this number is set to 5, it means that all students can submit an answer to a specific test case 5 time a day.
 Resetting at midnight.

 `max_score` : The total number of points this homework is worth.
 This number should be equal to the sum of all test case weights. _max_score_ is used to show students how many points they have earned out of the total assignment.

+**HomeworksTestCases DynamoDB Table**

+The _HomeworksTestCases_ table contains a serialized encoding of the test cases and libraries imports needed to a run a student's answer.

+`homework_id` : Same _homework_id_ from the _HomeworksMetadata_ table.

+`test_cases` : This field contains a dill UTF-8 string serialization of the test cases defined in the teacher backend.
+The teacher backend extract all test case functions from the notebook and creates a dictionary of _name_ -> _function_.
+This parameter is deserailized when a new grading request is made and the correct test case is extracted and ran.

+`libraries` : Similar to the _test_cases_ field, the libraries is UTF-8 dill serialized list of tuples that contain all libraries and functions imported in the teacher backend notebook and their appropriate shortname.
+These list is used to import all needed libraries to run a specific test case.